mimbres/SeqSkip/README.md

 Our best submission result (aacc=0.637) with sequence learning was based on seqskip_train_seq1HL.py
 - For test, seqskip_test_seq1.py
 - This model consists of highway layers(or GLUs) and dilated convolution layers.
+- Very similar model can be found in DCTTS (ICASSP 2018, H Tachibana et al.).
 - Other variants of this model uses various attention modules.

 Other approaches (in progress):